 Privacy Policy

-Themis Portfolio Management Limited using Altia as the registered trademark (hereinafter referred to as “The Company”, “we”) is a credit servicer company that operates in Cyprus, subject to the licence and supervision of the Central Bank of Cyprus.
+Themis Portfolio Management Limited (hereinafter referred to as “The Company”, “we”) is a Servicing Real Estate management and loan asset management company that operates in Cyprus , subject to the licence and supervision of the Central Bank of Cyprus.
+The provision of these services largely depends on the processing of large amount of information, including personal data.

 We encourage you to read this Privacy Policy which sets out important details about how your personal data are processed by The Company in accordance with Data Protection Law, including but not limited to the EU General Data Protection Regulation 2016/679 (“GDPR”), the Cyprus Data Protection legislation 125(I)2018 and the Cyprus legislation governing the electronic communications and postal services 112(I)2004.